When you visit

 I’m not Catholic … so, how do I know when to sit, stand and kneel?

 There’s no need to be self-conscious about the postures and responses used during worship.
 Most visitors just follow the lead of the St. Lawrence parishioners.
-However, we do have video screens that provide you with the order of the mass, the postures, the songs, and the words to each prayer.
+However, we do have video screens that provide you with the order of the mass, the songs, and the prayers.

 I’m not Catholic … is it okay for me to participate in communion?

 Communion, or The Eucharist, is the most intimate expression of our faith.
 Catholics believe that the host is literally the body of Christ, transformed from bread by the priest presiding over the service.
 Most evangelicals think of Communion as symbolic, so it makes sense that they are not as strict about having the right relationship with it as Catholics and Orthodox Christians who believe it is a sacrament and the true presence of Christ.
 So, if you are not Catholic, we ask that you not receive communion.
 However, those not receiving the Body of Christ and Precious blood are invited to come forward with their hands crossed over their chests for a special blessing.

 Am I expected to put money into the offering?

-If you are visiting with us, we welcome your gifts if you decide to place a donation on the offering plate.
+If you are visiting with us, we welcome your gifts if you decide to place a donation in the offering plate.
 If you consider St. Lawrence your church home, we’d love for you to prayerfully consider giving to St. Lawrence weekly.
 You can give by check or cash during the service, or you can sign up with our online giving by clicking here.